Why Are Natural Areas Important?

 Accessibility: Restoration along accessible trails will allow people of varying abilities to experience and enjoy richly-populated natural environments.

-Water quality: Native vegetation and healthy soils filter pollutants, reduce runoff, and protect lakes, rivers, and groundwater.
+Water quality: Dense native ground-layer vegetation and healthy soils filter pollutants, reduce runoff, and protect lakes, rivers, and groundwater.
 This improves water quality while lowering the burden on engineered systems.

 Erosion control: Deep-rooted native plants stabilize soil, especially on slopes and shorelines, reducing erosion and protecting infrastructure and habitats alike.